axvr/archive/2017/alis/CONTRIBUTING.md

 Please submit a GitLab Merge Request following the the template provided.

-All code submissions **must** be either your own work or previously distributed under a Copyleft Licence.
+All code submissions **must** be either your own work or previously/currently distributed under a Copyleft Licence or in the Public Domain.

 **Follow the rules below**.